aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgcircleelementbuilder/cx/_index.md

 ---
 title: SVGCircleElementBuilder.Cx
 second_title: Aspose.SVG for .NET API Reference
-description: SVGCircleElementBuilder method.
+description: SVGCircleElementBuilder Cx method.
 Sets the cx attribute of the SVG circle element specifying the x-coordinate of the center of the circle
 type: docs
 weight: 20
 url: /net/aspose.svg.builder/svgcircleelementbuilder/cx/